evo-mark/evo-calendar/README.md

 ## Use Plugin

 :warning: **All installation methods require manual import of component styles.
-This is due to Vite build restrictions in libary mode.**
+This is due to Vite build restrictions in library mode.**

 ```js
 import '@evomark/evo-calendar/style.css';